An unbiased estimator of the case fatality rate: Proposed estimators

-\section{Main definitions and notation}
+\subsection{Main definitions and notation}

-We shall denote random variables with upper case letters and non random parameters with lower case letters.
-We define
+Random variables will be denoted with upper case letters, and non-random parameters will be denoted with lower case letters.
+We set the following definitions:

-\begin{itemize} \item $ p_d$ the probability of death among cases confirmed during day $d$. \item $c_d$ the number of cases confirmed during day $d$. \item $M_{d,i}$ a dichotomous variable that equals $1$ if the $i$--th confirmed case on day $d$ dies {because of the disease} and $0$ if it does not. \item $M_{d,i}(t)$ a dichotomous variable that equals $1$ if the $i$--th confirmed case on day $d$ has died {because of the disease} by day $t$ and $0$ if it has not, defined for $d\leq t$. \item $M_{f} (t)$ the total number of persons that die from Covid-19 infection among cases confirmed until day $t$ included, once the epidemic has ended. \item {$M(t)$ the number of confirmed cases that died from Covid-19 from the beginning of the epidemic (day $0$), until day $t$ inclusive.} \end{itemize} Suppose that $M_{d,1},\ldots,M_{d,c_d}$ are i.i.d. with a Bernoulli distribution with probability of success $p_d$, {\textsl{i.e.} $M_{d,i}\sim \mbox{Be}(p_d)$.} {Observe that}
+\begin{itemize} \item $ p_d$ is the probability of death among cases confirmed during day $d$. \item $c_d$ is the number of cases confirmed during day $d$. \item $D_{d,i}$ is a dichotomous variable that equals $1$ if the $i$--th confirmed case on day $d$ dies {because of the disease} and $0$ if it does not. \item $D_{d,i}(t)$ is a dichotomous variable that equals $1$ if the $i$--th confirmed case on day $d$ has died {because of the disease} by day $t$ and $0$ if it has not, defined for $d\leq t$. \item $D_{e} (t)$ is the total number of people that die from COVID-19 infection among cases confirmed until day $t$ included, once the epidemic has ended. \item {$D(t)$ is the number of confirmed cases that died from COVID-19 from the beginning of the epidemic (day $0$) until day $t$ inclusive.} \end{itemize} Suppose that $D_{d,1},\ldots,D_{d,c_d}$ are independent random variables with a Bernoulli distribution and probability of success $p_d$, \textsl{i.e.} $D_{d,i}\sim {Be}(p_d)$.
+Thus,

-We call $CFR_N$ the naive estimator of the case fatality rate that is usually reported on day $t$.
-With this notation, this estimator is
+The ``naive'' estimator of the case fatality rate usually reported on day $t$, denoted as $CFR_N(t)$, is defined as:

-{We define $CFR_F(t)$ as the proportion of cases confirmed unitl day $t$ which finally die because of the disease, and refer to this proportion as the final case fatality rate by day $t$.
-In terms of the defined variables we have that }
+$CFR_F(t)$ is defined as the proportion of cases confirmed until day $t$ which finally die because of the disease, and referred to as the final case fatality rate by day $t$.
+In terms of the defined variables:

-Notice that $CFR_F(t)$ cannot be computed on day $t$; one would have to wait for all the diagnosed people by day $t$ to recover or die. {We define the {case fatality rate} by day $t$ as the expected value of $CFR_F(t)$, \textsl{i.e},} $ cfr(t)=\esp\left(CFR_F(t)\right)$.
-It is worth noting that the {case fatality rate} by $t$ defined in this way is a population {parameter} and it is not observable, not even at the end of the epidemic.
-Using \eqref{eq:mftymt}, we easily obtain